Table of Contents

 Enhance Marketability and Job Prospects

-A complementary minor can also give you a more solid base and deeper understanding of some issues you may deal with in your occupation.
+A complementary minor can also give you a more solid base and a deeper understanding of some issues you may deal with in your occupation.
 If a nursing major chooses to minor in psychology, it can help them better understand patient behavior.

 Overall, a minor shows a level of seriousness and willingness to challenge oneself.
-These are qualities that can go a long way and put you at an advantage when applying for your first job out of school, graduate school, or even for a college internship.
+These are qualities that can go a long way and put you at an advantage when applying for your first job out of school or graduate school.

 Recommended: 6 Ways to Save Money for Grad School